hplawski/iGamingDatabaseDesign/README.md

-➭ Listed all users having 3 deposits or more
+➭ Listed all users having 3 deposits or more <br>

-➭ Listed all users having only 1 withdrawal
+➭ Listed all users having only 1 withdrawal <br>

-➭ Listed 3 users that have made the highest deposits
+➭ Listed 3 users that have made the highest deposits <br>
 ➭ Listed all deposits for users.
-Displayed UserId, UserName, DepositDate, DepositAmount
+Displayed UserId, UserName, DepositDate, DepositAmount <br>

-➭ Calculated balances of all users
+➭ Calculated balances of all users<br>